mrmekon/rubrail-rs/README.md

 The included example comes with a bundling script (examples/example.sh) and a launcher (examples/example_launcher.rs) to move itself into an app bundle and execute.

+### Limitations

+There is no support for changing the UI of an existing bar.
+To change the UI layout, you must create a new bar and completely replace the old one.
+Scrubbers are an exception: their contents are managed by callbacks, but they do not live-refresh when the bar is visible.
+The user must close and re-open the bar to see scrubber content changes.

+The Touch Bar API supports doing just about anything with custom views.
+Rubrail does not.
+Only a very limited set of UI options are exposed.

+### Known Bugs

+Memory leaks!
+Memory leaks as far as the eye can see.